getpopper/popper/docs/index.rst

 Popper
 ======

-Popper is a container-native workflow execution engine that allows you to execute workflows locally on your machine and on CI services.
+Popper is a container-native workflow engine for seamlessly running workflows locally and on CI services.

 .. toctree::
    :maxdepth: 2